Free culture on your doorstep

 Opening hours: Mon-Sun: 10:00 - 17:00

 Are you an art or design student looking for some inspiration for your projects?
 Or even just have a keen interest in the subject?
 Well, you NEED to visit the Victoria & Albert Museum.
 This is the world's leading museum for art, design and performance, housing a collection of over 2 million objects.
 Here you'll be able to see marvellous varieties of ceramics, fashion, designs, jewellery and much more.
-Entry is free - book here!
+Entry is free - all you need to do is book in advance!

 Opening hours: Weds-Sun: 10:00 - 17:45